-- Restart Windows Search Services
+- Restart the Windows Search Service

-- Windows Start Menu Search Not Working
+- Start Menu Search Not Working in Windows

 - Check the Search Service and Indexing Settings in Windows